Regina Metzler

-Regina Metzler (born 25 October 2005) is a Hungarian ice hockey player and member of the Hungarian national team, currently playing in the Midget AA league of the Ontario Women's Hockey Association (OWHA) with the Ontario Hockey Academy (OHA) Tardiff Jrs.
+Regina Metzler (born 25 October 2005) is a Hungarian ice hockey player and member of the Hungarian national team.
+She plays college ice hockey with the Mercyhurst Lakers women's ice hockey program in the Atlantic Hockey America (AHA) conference of the NCAA Division I.

 Playing career

 Metzler began her senior league career in the Women's Ice Hockey Bundesliga (DEBL) during the 2018–19 season with KMH Budapest II, the women's development team of KMH Budapest.
 She made her European Women's Hockey League (EWHL) debut with the women's representative team of KMH Budapest during the playoffs of the 2020–21 season and played part of the 2021–22 season with the team.
 Concurrent to her women's senior league career, she also played with Hungarian men's junior teams, including in the U.-16 I. Csoport with the U16 men's team of Vasas SC.
 During the 2021–22 season, she spent a month with the Hockey Training Institute (HTI) Stars women's under-20 team, based in Mulmur, Ontario, Canada.